Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Trafalgar recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This has resulted in a balanced supply and demand dynamic, creating stable market conditions.
-The average construction cost value of new dwellings is $199,000, which is below regional levels, indicating more affordable housing options for buyers.
-In terms of commercial development, $8.5 million worth of approvals have been registered this financial year, reflecting the area's primarily residential nature.
-Comparatively, Trafalgar has about half the rate of new dwelling approvals per person compared to the Rest of Vic., and it ranks in the 39th percentile nationally for areas assessed, suggesting more limited housing choices for buyers.
+This balance between supply and demand has created stable market conditions.
+The average construction cost value of new dwellings is $199,000, which is lower than regional levels, indicating more affordable housing options for buyers.
+In FY26 alone, $8.5 million in commercial approvals have been registered, reflecting the area's predominantly residential nature.
+Compared to the rest of Victoria, Trafalgar has roughly half the rate of new dwelling approvals per person.

 Frequently Asked Questions - Development